What is Making Tax Digital for VAT?

 Definition of Making Tax Digital

-Making Tax Digital for VAT (MTD) is the first major phase in the Making Tax Digital initiative, the government’s plan to introduce a fully digital tax system.
-Since 1st April 2019, affected businesses have been required to store digital records and submit VAT returns via MTD-compatible accounting software like FreeAgent.
+Making Tax Digital for VAT (MTD for VAT) is the first major phase in the Making Tax Digital initiative, the government’s plan to introduce a fully digital tax system.
+All VAT-registered businesses are now required to store digital records and submit VAT returns via MTD-compatible accounting software, like FreeAgent.

 Who does Making Tax Digital for VAT apply to?

 In MTD-compatible accounting software like FreeAgent, filing VAT returns remains familiar from the customer’s point of view.
-However, there are many outdated accounting systems - such as basic spreadsheets - which businesses are no longer be able to use.
+However, there are many outdated accounting systems - such as basic spreadsheets - that businesses are no longer able to use.

 Businesses with an accounting year that doesn’t match the financial year

-If a business has a VAT period that spans the 1st April 2019 start date, the VAT return for this period won’t fall under MTD.
+If a business has to comply with MTD for VAT for the first time from April 2022, but it has a VAT period that spans the 1st April 2022 start date, the VAT return for this period won’t fall under MTD.
 In this case, the return for the next VAT accounting period will be the first to be completed using MTD-compatible software.

-For example, if a business’s VAT quarter runs from 1st March to 31st May 2019, the VAT return for this period won’t need to be an MTD submission.
+For example, if the business’s VAT quarter runs from 1st March to 31st May 2022, the VAT return for this period won’t need to be an MTD submission.
 The business’s first compulsory MTD VAT submission would instead be for the following quarter, ending 31st August.